-Download the Demo Manual for detailed instructions.
-Three files are required to follow the complete procedure in the demo manual:
+Here are the three files required to follow the complete procedure in the demo manual:

 1) The latest Linduino sketchbook.This file contains the Linduino code base, demo board schematics and board files.
 If you are only interested in the code, stop here.